 January 7, 2013 (WAU) - South Sudan’s security apparatus in its border state of Western Bahr el Ghazal have released two journalists after questioning them for failing to cover President Salva Kiir’s visit to Wau, its administrative capital in December, authorities and journalists said on Monday.
-“There are no journalists I know being held in the state.
-The people you people are talking about in the media are not journalists.
-They are senior administrators who were not even arrested.
-They (...)

 The following ads are provided by Google.
 SudanTribune has no authority on it.

 The UNAMID internal report on mass rape in Tabit.2014-11-21 06:09:21

 What UNAMID really said about their investigation of mass sexual assaults on Tabit: The internal report on what investigators found